 Analytical errors could have a greater impact on monitoring.
 Because most of the sample volume is consumed in analysis, if an error is made during the analysis, complete loss of a sample is possible.
 If the error is not discovered soon enough, the loss could be unrecoverable.
-To prevent such an occurrence, additional sample volume is collected to allow for repeat analyses.
+To minimize the impact of such an occurrence, samples are collected at the start of the month.
+This allows time for additional sampling, if necessary, to still meet permit requirements.
 In addition, increased surveillance of the laboratories performing analyses, increased quality assurance, and modified methods have been implemented, as necessary, to prevent analytical errors from occurring.